Collective Impact Approach

 Activity Mapping

-This was an interactive activity, starting as a mindmap and now existing as a live document, which you can add to via the form below.
+This was an interactive activity, starting as a mindmap – click the images below to see larger versions.
+The Activity Map now exists as a live document – please consider adding your activity to the map, using the form below.

 Who | What |